sabsamu/l2tp-ipsec-vpn-client/README.md

     # when your done add your normal routes and delete the VPN routes
     # or just `docker stop` and you'll probably be okay

-## Test
-You can see if your IP address changes after adding appropriate routes e.g.:

-    curl icanhazip.com

 ## Debugging
 On your VPN client localhost machine you may need to `sudo modprobe af_key`